sccn/sccn.github.io/tutorials/05_Preprocess/resampling.md

 ![Image:pop_resample.png](/assets/images/pop_resample.png)

-For processing the tutorial data, you do need to change the sampling rate, since it is already at an acceptable sampling rate.
+You do not need to change the sampling rate for processing the tutorial data since it is already at an acceptable sampling rate.

 Before resampling, a low-pass filter at half the resampling frequency (so 64 Hz if you resample at 128 Hz) is applied to the data to avoid aliasing effects.